adstuart/azure-expressroute-globalreach-avs/README.md

 (192.168.200.0/24 is my VNet prefix within the purple box)

 When checking the primary connection we see 3 paths to the VNet prefix.
 One via GlobalReach (blue>red>purple) and 2 directly to my ER Gateway (blue>red).
 What is ensuring we take the optimal VNET route (blue>red) here?
+Let us revisit the BGP selection algorithm.

 - Weight?
 Equal
 - LocalPref?
 Equal